encode/django-rest-framework/docs/tutorial/6-viewsets-and-routers.md

         path('', include(router.urls)),
     ]

-Registering the view sets with the router is similar to providing a urlpattern.
+Registering the ViewSets with the router is similar to providing a urlpattern.
 We include two arguments - the URL prefix for the views, and the view set itself.

 The `DefaultRouter` class we're using also automatically creates the API root view for us, so we can now delete the `api_root` function from our `views` module.